theochem/horton/doc/download_and_install_mac.rst

 Download the code
 =================

-The latest stable source code release of Horton can be downloaded here:
+The latest stable source code release of HORTON can be downloaded here:

     https://github.com/theochem/horton/releases/download/2.0.0/horton-2.0.0.tar.gz